sul-dlss/freelib-djatoka/README.md

 > Applications.
 All copies of Applications shall contain notification
 > that they were developed using the Kakadu software.

 Developers who would like to obtain the Kakadu Software source code modifications used in djatoka will need to purchase a license from Kakadu Software <http://www.kakadusoftware.com/>.

 It's worth noting that the licensing of Kakadu has changed since the release that was packaged with the original aDORe-djatoka (and is now repackaged with FreeLib-Djatoka).
-It's not know whether the latest license would be compatible with the LGPL or whether the code would even work with Djatoka.
+It's not know whether the latest version's license would be compatible with the LGPL or whether the code would even work with Djatoka.

-FreeLib-Djatoka plans to incorporate the OpenJPEG JPEG 2000 library in a future release, providing an open source alternative to the proprietary Kakadu library.
+The FreeLib-Djatoka project plans to incorporate the OpenJPEG JPEG 2000 library in a future release, providing an open source alternative to the currently used proprietary Kakadu library.

 ### Contact